-“I have had MS for 30 years but have only recently started having hyperbaric oxygen therapy.
-I decided to try it after speaking to other people at the Centre who have regular HBO and are doing very well.
+“I have had MS for 30 years but have only recently started having Oxygen Therapy.
+I decided to try it after speaking to other people at the Centre who have regular Oxygen Therapy and are doing very well.
 I cannot believe the amount of energy I have and how much more I can do in a day.
-I like to help with fundraising for the Centre so I run a weekly boot fair – setting that up is so much easier since having HBO.
-Surprisingly, my balance has also improved and my yoga teacher has remarked how much smoother my movements are – I’m delighted with the results and would highly recommend HBO to other people with MS.”
+I like to help with fundraising for the Centre so I run a weekly boot fair – setting that up is so much easier since having Oxygen Therapy.
+Surprisingly, my balance has also improved and my yoga teacher has remarked how much smoother my movements are – I’m delighted with the results and would highly recommend Oxygen Therapy to other people with MS.”

-The Kent MS Therapy Centre is the only place in the South East to offer specialist Hyperbaric Oxygen Therapy (HBO).
+The Kent MS Therapy Centre is the only place in the South East to offer specialist Oxygen Therapy.

-Oxygen therapy is not a cure for MS but it can certainly be effective in alleviating some of the symptoms such as fatigue, bladder urgency and frequency, aiding general mobility.
+Oxygen Therapy is not a cure for MS but it can certainly be effective in alleviating some of the symptoms such as fatigue, bladder urgency and frequency, aiding general mobility.
 Additional oxygen can extend the body’s ability to heal and can limit some of the damage which the disease causes.
-Some of our MS patients have been receiving oxygen therapy at the centre for 25 years.
+Some of our MS members have been receiving Oxygen Therapy at the centre for 25 years.
 It’s a very safe form of treatment and there are no side effects.

 How does it work?